alanning/meteor-load-test/README.md

 Users can configure options such as:
  * Meteor methods to call with parameters
  * Meteor subscriptions to initiate with parameters
- * User login via resumeToken
+ * User login via resumeTokens
  * Number of clients to simulate
  * Wait time between thread start
  * Client ramp-up (process increment)